Composite Fermion Nonlinear Sigma Models: Effective Action for Charge Diffusion

 \subsection{Particle-hole Breaking Disorder}

-Particle-hole symmetry is broken by a disorder ensemble with nonvanishing odd moments, in contrast to \eqref{disorderensemble}.
-Semiclassical reasoning and numerics \cite{2017PhRvX...7c1029W, PhysRevB.99.235114} suggest that HLR composite fermions exhibit a Hall conductivity $\overline \sigma_{xy}^{CF} \neq - {1 \over 2} {e^2 \over h}$ that violates electron particle-hole symmetry (which requires $\sigma_{xy} = {1 \over 2} {e^2 \over h}$ at $\rho_{xx} \neq 0$) if \eqref{slaving} isn't satisfied.
-Here we explore this second route to broken particle-hole symmetry.
+Semiclassical reasoning and numerics \cite{2017PhRvX...7c1029W, PhysRevB.99.235114} suggest that HLR composite fermions exhibit a Hall conductivity in violation of particle-hole symmetry (which for HLR composite fermions requires \cite{kivelson1997} $\sigma^{\rm cf}_{xy} = - {1 \over 2}$ at $\sigma^{\rm cf}_{xx} < \infty$) if \eqref{slaving} isn't satisfied.
+Here we explore the effects of this broken particle-hole symmetry within the NLSM approach.
+(An alternative route to broken particle-hole symmetry that we don't pursue here is to consider a disorder ensemble with nonvanishing odd moments, in contrast to \eqref{disorderensemble}.)